falkTX/falkTX/README.md

 It started as an [LV2 plugin from AidaDSP](https://github.com/AidaDSP/aidadsp-lv2), I ported it to DPF so that we could have it running as CLAP/VST2/VST3 + Standalone, with the GUI based on their existing designs (all drawing manually recreated in NanoVG).
 I also added some peak meters and post-amp IR convolution (based on work done for other projects).

-An wasm/browser version is available to try online at [aida.kx.studio](https://aida.kx.studio/).
+A wasm/browser version is available to try online at [aida.kx.studio](https://aida.kx.studio/).

 ![AIDA-X](https://raw.githubusercontent.com/AidaDSP/AIDA-X/main/docs/Screenshot.png)